iamjia/TechnologyReport/Report/jenkins.md

 #### Configure Jenkins plugins

-* GitLab
+Go to `Manage Jenkins`

+1. Gerrit Trigger > Add New Server > Named like `XXGerrit`

+ Fillup the basic information and `SSH Keyfile`.

-* Email Extension Template
+2. Editable Email Notification Templates > Add New Template

+* iOS code review template

+* iOS ci build template

+Configure `Default Content`, `Advanced Settings` of your templates by different purpose.

+*Plenty of variables will help your template contents configuration.
+You can even inject your own variables outside, such as git change logs.*

-* Keychains and Provisioning Profiles Management
+3. Keychains and Provisioning Profiles Management

 ### Create your Jenkins jobs

-* Set a display name for job if necessary
+1. Set a display name for job if a human readable name is necessary

-* Add your git repo
+2. Add your git repo `Source Code`

-	* Check on `Recursively update submodules` in `Additional Behaviours` if necessary
+* Check on `Recursively update submodules` in `Additional Behaviours` if you used `git submodule`

+* Add `Additional Behaviours` in `Source Code`: `Gerrit Trigger`

-* Build trigger
+3. Build trigger

+* Gerrit Trigger
+	* Choose your gerrit server added above `XXGerrit`

-* Build environment
+4. Build environment

 #### Code review CI job

+* GitLab

 #### Daily build CI job